FurryCoders/FALocalRepo/README.md

 **Warning**: You need to set the the theme to 'beta' on FurAffinity **Warning**: On windows safe exit does NOT work

+All commits before the 27th of January 2018 show as unverified because I accidentally revoked my old gpg key before adding a new one.
+They have all been added by me and can vouch for their authenticity.

 ## Usage
 Use the provided binaries or build your own (build instructions at the end)